 Images Depict Mature Plants

-Dynamite Crape Myrtle is a deciduous, dense-branched tree that is native to Asia.
+Dynamite Crape Myrtle is a deciduous, dense-branched tree native to Asia.
 Its key ornamental features include vibrant cherry red petaled blooms and bright green foliage.
+The Dynamite has a very broad and upright growing habit with small alternate leaves that are rounded at the base.
 During the fall, its leaves turn an orange-red color in the fall.

-The Dynamite Crape Myrtle has a very broad and upright growing habit with small alternate leaves that are rounded at the base.
+This sun-loving specimen plant has a medium growth rate, increasing up to 2 feet in height per year.
 Each summer, the Crape Myrtle exfoliates its gray-brown colored bark in thin strips to expose a smooth and light brown colored bark.
-The Crape Myrtle Dynamite is adaptable to a wide range of well-drained soil types, very drought tolerant, and pest and disease resistant to powdery mildew.
-This full sun-loving specimen plant has a medium growth rate; increasing up to 2 feet tall in height per year.
+The Crape Myrtle Dynamite is adaptable to a wide range of well-drained soil types, drought tolerance, and pest and disease resistance to powdery mildew.

-The Crepe Myrtle fast-growing habit is upright, wide-spreading, multi-stemmed, and can be grown as a shrub or small tree.
-An additional common name is ‘Lilac of the South’ in reference to its popularity in southern gardens (USDA Zones 7-9).
-This colorful tree is sure to be the focal point of any landscape with its showy red blooms.
+The Crepe Myrtle's fast-growing habit is upright, wide-spreading, multi-stemmed, and can be grown as a shrub or small tree.
+This colorful tree is the focal point of any landscape with its showy red blooms.
+An additional common name is 'Lilac of the South' in reference to its popularity in southern gardens (USDA Zones 7-9).

 |Mature Height:||15 to 18 feet|